Democrats brace for another Senate nail-biter in Nevada

 In recent years, Democrats have had to contend with narrower margins in the state.
 In 2020, President Biden defeated then-President Trump by roughly 2.4 points.
 Two years later, Lombardo defeated Sisolak by just over 1.5 points, while Republican Senate candidate and former Attorney General Adam Laxalt lost to Cortez Masto by less than a point.

 The narrowing margins in Nevada can be attributed to a number of factors, including its changing demographics.
-Latino voters make up roughly 30 percent of the state’s population, while Asians make up about nine percent of the population and Pacific Islanders make up nearly one percent, according to the Census Bureau.
+Latino voters make up roughly 30 percent of the state’s population, while Asians make up about 9 percent of the population and Pacific Islanders make up nearly 1 percent, according to the Census Bureau.

 “The data that we’re seeing on support levels from Latinos is that Catherine Cortez Masto tracked almost exactly on the same support levels from Latinos that President Biden tracked in 2020,” said Melissa Morales, the founder and executive director of Somos Votantes, a Democratic-leaning group aimed at engaging Latino voters.